Triadic Model Collaboration

 FAQ

 If you are a therapist interested in collaborating with a touch professional like a Cuddlist or others (even me), I invite you to check out the new Cuddlist Triadic Model Training.
-Here’s a link for 10% off.
+Use code MEETMICHELLERENEE for 10% off.

-Michelle Renee (she/her) is the co-owner & Director of Training at Cuddlist.com and a therapeutic intimacy specialist who collaborates with EMDR clinicians nationwide.
+Michelle Renee (she/her) is the co-owner & COO at Cuddlist.com and a therapeutic intimacy specialist who collaborates with EMDR clinicians nationwide.
 Her practice centers consent, boundaries, and somatic safety to create reparative experience through touch for trauma survivors.
 She partners with therapists to integrate safe touch for sexual trauma recovery within a clear, non-psychotherapeutic scope.